-The Britvic Code of Conduct sets out the behaviours that we expect of employees, to ensure that we meet regulatory and ethical standards, and live our values day to day.
+The Britvic Code of Conduct sets out the behaviours that we expect of employees, setting the expectation that we meet regulatory and ethical standards, and live our values day to day.
 It explains what 'doing the right thing' means for Britvic, including with respect to human rights and speaking up about concerns.
 The Code applies to Britvic's worldwide workforce regardless of their role or seniority.

-During 2023 a comprehensive revision of our Code of Conduct was launched.
-The new Code, called myCompass, is hosted on our intranet and available to all employees in the UK, Ireland and Europe, including a translated French version.
-Hosting myCompass on the company intranet means that searches for any related issues will bring up relevant content, without having to specifically look for the policy.
+In 2023 a comprehensive revision of our Code of Conduct was launched.
+The new Code is hosted on our intranet and available to all employees in the UK, Ireland and Europe, including a translated French version.
+Hosting our Code on the company intranet means that searches for any related issues will bring up relevant content, without having to specifically look for the policy.
 Each section includes detailed FAQs and case studies.
 This aims to increase the profile of the Code of Conduct and make it easier to clearly understand what Britvic stands for across a broad range of ethical topics.
+In FY24, we rolled out the revised Code to all of our employees in Brazil, including an accompanying training and awareness campaign to drive engagement and understanding.
+Britvic's approaches to human rights and standards of employment are set out in the Code as follows: